 Sheetal has starred in over 20 feature films and has earned a loyal, international following.
 She has become a favorite on the festival circuit for her provocative performances.
 She won 3 Best Actress nods for ‘The World Unseen’ and 1 for her role in ‘Wings of Hope’, with the former premiering at the Toronto International Film Festival and then going on to win 11 SAFTA’s (South African equiv to Oscars).
 In 2012, fans voted her ‘Favorite Movie Actress’ in AfterEllen’s Visibility Awards.
 Her short film ‘Grin,’ which she also produced, picked up several awards on the festival circuit including Best Actress and Best Film.
 She is in post production on ‘Hummingbird,’ a feature film she stars in and produced.

 Sheetal has also appeared on many popular TV shows and lent her voice to iconic shows like The Family Guy.
 Her voice-over talents extend to films such as Ang Lee’s Life of Pi and to video games like Far Cry.
 Moreover, Sheetal has contributed pieces to various outlets including CNN, The Daily Beast, and Thrive Global.
-Her first children’s book (set to be a series), Always Anjali was published in May, 2018 to wide acclaim and popularity.
+Her first children’s book Always Anjali was published in May, 2018 to wide acclaim and popularity.
 The follow up, Bravo Anjali! was published in September, 2021.
 It was the #1 release on Amazon in two categories.
 Both books made the USA Today’s best sellers list.
 This series was the first picture book series that centered a South Asian hero.
 Penguin Random House acquired the Anjali series and are set to re-release all the books and the subsequent ones.
-Her book, Making Happy, is set to publish in Fall, 2022 and is her most personal book to date.
+Her book, Making Happy, was published in Fall, 2022 and is her most personal book to date.
 It is an ode to self care and mental health.